 Detailed information on current and previous research projects can be found at Projects.

-- M. O. Sayin, “On the global convergence of stochastic fictitious play in stochastic games with turn-based controllers”, submitted to IEEE CDC’22, available at arXiv:2204.01382. [url]
+- M. O. Sayin, “On the global convergence of stochastic fictitious play in stochastic games with turn-based controllers”, to appear in IEEE CDC’22. [url]

-- M. O. Sayin and K. A. Cetiner, “On the heterogeneity of independent learning dynamics in zero-sum stochastic games”, submitted to L4DC’22. [pdf][url]
+- M. O. Sayin and K. A. Cetiner, “On the heterogeneity of independent learning dynamics in zero-sum stochastic games”, L4DC’22. [pdf][url]

 - A. Ozdaglar, M. O. Sayin and K. Zhang, “Independent Learning in Stochastic Games,” available at arXiv:2111.11743, An invited chapter for the International Congress of Mathematicians 2022 (ICM’22). [url]

 - M. O. Sayin*, K. Zhang*, D. S. Leslie, T. Başar, and A. Ozdaglar, “Decentralized Q-learning in Zero-sum Markov Games,” in NeurIPS, 2021, available at arXiv:2106.02748. [url][poster]